Spare Transformers for the Lower Snake River Plants

 Quick Summary

-The U.S. Army Engineer District Walla Walla, under the Department of Defense, is soliciting proposals for the design, manufacture, delivery, reassembly, and testing of spare Class II Generator Step-Up (GSU) power transformers for the Lower Snake River Plants.
-This Solicitation (W912EF26RA003) seeks to procure two single-phase GSU transformers (T1 and T2) for the Little Goose Lock and Dam.
-Proposals are due by May 20, 2026, 5:00 PM PDT.
+The U.S. Army Engineer District Walla Walla, under the Department of Defense, is soliciting proposals for the design, manufacture, and delivery of spare Class II Generator Step-Up (GSU) Power Transformers for the Lower Snake River Plants.
+This unrestricted acquisition, estimated at $40 million, requires two transformers (T1 and T2) with specific technical requirements, including Hitachi brand bushings for compatibility.
+Proposals are due by June 30, 2026.

 Scope of Work

-This opportunity requires the procurement of two oil-immersed, self-cooled/forced air-cooled (ONAN/ONAF) GSU power transformers:
+This opportunity requires the design, manufacture, and delivery of two single-phase, oil-immersed, self-cooled/forced air-cooled (ONAN/ONAF) GSU power transformers suitable for outdoor operation.

-• Transformer T2: 82,000/109,334 kVA, 500kV high-voltage, 13.2kV low-voltage.
-Both transformers must be compatible with existing single-phase shell-type transformers and require Hitachi brand high-voltage, high-voltage neutral, and low-voltage bushings to ensure direct replacement and fit with existing electrical bus duct systems without modification.
-The scope also includes shipment, hauling, site assembly, oil-filling, field testing, and long-term storage at the Little Goose Lock & Dam storage yard in Washington.
+• T2 Transformer: 82,000/109,334 kVA, 500kV high-voltage, 13.2kV low-voltage.
+Both transformers must be delivered to the Little Goose Lock and Dam storage yard in Washington, including off-loading, reassembly, and testing.
+A critical requirement is the use of Hitachi brand high-voltage, high-voltage neutral, and low-voltage bushings to ensure direct replacement and compatibility with existing electrical bus duct systems without modification.
+Numerous detailed technical specifications, drawings, and submittals are required throughout the project lifecycle.

 • Contract Type: Firm Fixed-Price.

-Proposals will be evaluated on a best-value tradeoff basis considering five factors: Fabrication Plan and Schedule, Technical Approach, Past Performance, Small Business Participation, and Price.
+• Evaluation Factors: Proposals will be evaluated based on Fabrication Plan and Schedule, Technical Approach, Past Performance, Small Business Participation, and Price.
 The first three factors are equally important and more important than Small Business Participation.
-Factors 1-4 combined are significantly more important than Price.
-Offerors must submit proposals electronically in two volumes (Technical, and Price & Administrative).
-A bid guarantee (20% of bid price or $3,000,000, whichever is less) is required, unless the offeror opts out of Government installment payment financing.
+These four factors combined are significantly more important than Price.
+Award will be made on a best-value tradeoff basis.

 People